 Ever opened your mouth and cleared a room?
 Occasional unpleasant breath can certainly interfere with your daily life and social interactions.
 To banish bad breath for good, try these 10 helpful tips:

 1. Brush, brush, brush: Regular brushing is the first step to getting rid of the germs that cause bad breath.
 Use a soft-bristled brush, making sure to cover every surface of the mouth, including teeth, gum lines, cheeks and tongue.
-Natural toothpaste made with tea tree oil may be additionally helpful, as this essential oil has germ-fighting properties.
+Natural toothpaste made with xylitol or tea tree oil may be additionally helpful, as both have bacteria-fighting properties.

 2. Follow up with floss: Food particles can hide in the spaces between your teeth, eventually rotting and fermenting, releasing unpleasant odors.
 Get into the habit of flossing to remove such particles.
 A dental irrigator (such as a water pick) can also be helpful.